Emails show businesses held sway over state reopening plans

 North Dakota was among at least 15 states that provided records to the AP at no cost.
 A few states wanted hundreds or thousands of dollars to supply copies of the communications that could reveal how governors were making decisions — and which voices influenced them the most.

 Some states suspended or slowed responses to open-records requests because of the coronavirus.
-Three months after submitting its request, the AP is still awaiting records from many states, including California, Texas and Florida, which have the greatest number of confirmed COVID-19 cases.
+Three months after submitting its request, the AP is still awaiting records from many states, including Texas and Florida, which have some of the highest numbers of confirmed COVID-19 cases.
+California denied the AP’s request, because state law shields correspondence involving the governor’s office from public disclosure.

 “In a pandemic, you need more transparency, more information — not less of either one of those,” said Dan Bevarly, executive director of the National Freedom of Information Coalition.